Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - You can also fix this problem by making a few changes to your settings.

-It isn’t every day that you come across a corrupted memory dump file But when you do, you will rue your luck you did.
-That is for the simple reason that the condition renders your PC virtually unusable and should explain why it is called theBlue Screen of Death.
+It isn’t every day that you come across a corrupted memory dump file, but when you do, it will be a frustrating experience.
+That is for the simple reason that the condition renders your PC virtually unusable.

-Solution 1: Change the setting via GUI
+2. Change the setting via GUI

 - For this, open Failover Cluster Manager first and click on Roles.

 - Search for the virtual machine resource and click on the Resources

 - Under the Resources tab, right-click on the virtual machine.

 - Now, click on Properties and select Settings.

 - Under Heartbeat Setting, clear the Enable automatic recovery for application health monitoring checkbox.

 - Similarly, clear the Enable heartbeat monitoring for the virtual machine checkbox and click OK for the setting to take effect.